basanthjenuhb/basanthjenuhb.github.io/_posts/2017-07-19-Probability : 1. Introduction.md

 I would like to start by telling you that **Probability** deals with the measure of uncertainty.
 So, all we will be doing here is quantifying uncertainty.
 Now, before I give you a definition of probability, I should tell you what a **Sample space** and an **Event** is.

 > **Sample Space** - It is a set of all possible outcomes of an experiment.
-Here we will denote by "S".
+Here we will denote it by "S".

 > **Event** - An event is a subset of a sample space.